tg-z/garden/README.md

 # `$ garden`
 clone/rework of https://github.com/Level0gamedev/fdisk-site

-original website can be found here: https://fdisk.space/
+the original website can be found here: https://fdisk.space/

+this is mostly an experiment for me to be able to tweak my own website.